-Outdoor Adventures Movingly Chronicled in Sand, Stars, Wind, and Water: Field Notes from Up North
+Praise for This Magnetic North and Sand, Stars, Wind, & Water: Field Notes from Up North

 “Some can visit a place a thousand times and never get to know it, while others go deeper, beyond the tourist lookouts and marked trails, until they’ve learned the place by heart.
 Tim Mulherin is one of the latter.
 He ‘gets’ northwest lower Michigan, and his book is a rich and entertaining celebration of it.” — Jerry Dennis, author of The Living Great Lakes and Up North in Michigan: A Portrait of Place in Four Seasons